 As an industry, trucking plays a unique role in combating this form of modern-day slavery.
 One organization, Truckers Against Trafficking (TAT), is dedicated to helping the industry work with law enforcement to recognize and report human trafficking cases.

-Earlier this week, Trimble had the honor of taking part in TAT’s Everyday Heroes event at the National Mall in Washington D.C., sponsoring a special Kenworth T680 with a unique TAT theme and paint scheme.
-The truck will make a journey across the U.S. in the next few months, eventually being auctioned off with proceeds going directly to TAT.
+Trimble had the honor of taking part in TAT’s Everyday Heroes event at the National Mall in Washington D.C., sponsoring a special Kenworth T680 with a unique TAT theme and paint scheme.
+The truck will make a journey across the U.S., eventually being auctioned off with proceeds going directly to TAT.

 Since its inception, TAT has trained nearly 700,000 trucking industry members to look for and help prevent instances of tracking.
 This has resulted in nearly 2,000 calls from truckers to the National Human Trafficking Hotline since 2007.